 If it wasn’t difficult enough, following menopause, women are far more susceptible to hair loss than they were in their younger years.
 They develop significant levels of thinner hair shafts and loss of hair, which often starts just behind the frontal hairline and extends to the back and sides of the scalp.
 This condition may be linked to the loss of estrogen hormones during menopause which had previously served as protection against the male hormones that cause thinning.

 The effect of estrogen is to extend the growth phase, so this means that more hairs are in the growth phase at any one time and there is an appearance of a full head of hair.
 Following menopause, estrogen levels are lower and the growth phase of hair is shorter.
 More hair goes into the resting phase, also called the telogen phase, which is characterized by continued shrinkage of the follicle.

 Trending Nonsurgical Treatments

 What is PRP Therapy or Platelet Rich Plasma Treatment?

 Platelet Rich Plasma is derived from the patient’s blood and contains important growth factors that can stimulate healing in our bodies.
 PRP has made a name for itself in Aesthetics within recent years but has been popular in the Dental and Orthopedic Industry for decades.
 Learn More about PRP Therapy as a nonsurgical Hair Restoration method.
 PRP Therapy can be effective for Hair Loss in women and men.

+The best way to determine cost is to call us at 770-629-9331 or set up a consultation with Dr. Slater.
 If you live in the Atlanta area, we would love the opportunity to offer an effective personalized Hair Loss treatment plan that can help you restore your lost hair.